freeCodeCamp/guide/src/pages/data-science-tools/flink/batch-examples/java/index.md

 ### Datasets

-For the batch processing data we'll be using the datasets in here: <a href='http://files.grouplens.org/datasets/movielens/ml-latest-small.zip'>datasets</a>
+For the batch processing data we'll be using the datasets in here: [datasets](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip)
 In this example we'll be using the movies.csv and the ratings.csv, create a new java project and put them in a folder in the application base.

 ### Example